loongx2/karatOS/README.md

 - [ ] Multi-core support exploration
 - Add timer interrupt to generate events.
 - Implement context switching (store/restore registers) in assembly.

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## 🙏 Acknowledgments

+- Rust Embedded Working Group for excellent embedded Rust tooling
+- RISC-V Foundation for the open instruction set architecture
+- ARM for Cortex-M architecture documentation
+- QEMU project for comprehensive emulation support
 - Add UART drivers for logging.
 - Add priority scheduling and sleep API.